Skip to content

 // Enable all logs

-synth.setLogLevel(true, true, true)
+synth.setLogLevel(true, true, true);

-// Get the current MIDI system
+// Lock the MIDI system to GS

-synth.setMasterParameter(type, value);
+synth.setSystemParameter(parameter, value);

-• type - the type to set.
+• parameter - the type to set.

 • value - the value to set it to.